 When using the application portal, you will need to create an account or log into an existing account.
 Once you are logged in, select the service you want and follow the on-screen instructions to complete your application.

-How to Submit a New Mexico Food Stamp Application by Mail
+Submitting a New Mexico Food Stamp Application by Mail or Fax

 If you prefer, it is also easy to sign up for food stamps using a paper application.
 Generally, a copy of the New Mexico food stamp application can be downloaded and printed from the HSD website.
 Moreover, you may contact an HSD field office to receive a copy if you do not have access to a printer.